ibexa/documentation-developer/docs/getting_started/ez_platform_features.md

 # eZ Platform Demo

-Created by Dominika Kurek, last modified on May 05, 2016

 When installing eZ Platform you have two distributions to choose from: you can select a clean installation which is empty and instantly ready for you to start working on your own website.
 Alternatively, you can choose to install a Demo, a sample website that lets you look around and get to know the system.